How to promote your open-source project

 Here are 3 things I always do when sharing project on Reddit:

-- Post with GIF or image.
+- Post with video or image.
 People are more likely to click on a post like this than a plain text post.

 - Post at the user-active time.
 I use website like SocialRise to search the best post time of a specific subreddit.